Mar 3, 2013

 Waiting for the Barbarians is a novel written by the South African-born Nobel laureate J. M. Coetzee.
 Published in 1980 it won the James Tait Black Memorial and Geoffrey Faber Memorial Prizes for fiction.
 The book's title comes from a poem by Greek-Egyptian poet Constantine P. Cavafy.
 American composer Philip Glass wrote an opera based on the book which premiered in 2005.

 In August 2012, the Baxter Theatre in Cape Town presented Alexandre Marine's stage adaptation of the novel.
-The production ran in Montreal at the Segal Centre for Performing Arts throughout January and February, 2013.
+The production ran in Montreal at the Segal Centre for Performing Arts early in 2013.
 I met with the play's Canadian-South African producer Maurice Podbrey at his home in Montreal to talk about the play, the novel, Coetzee, South Africa, Barbarians and the challenges of adapting books for the stage.